Guray00/ctfutils/README.md

 Simple script for cyber security

 # Installation
-i.
-Make sure to have python3 and pip3 installed:
+1. Make sure to have python3 and pip3 installed:
 **On Debian/Ubuntu**
 ```
 sudo apt install python 3
 sudo apt install pip3
 ```

-i.
-Clone this repository (or download the project as zip from this page).
+1. Clone this repository (or download the project as zip from this page).
 ```
 cd /tmp/
 ```